kyma-project/kyma/docs/operation-guides/configuration/task-loki-configure-storage.md

 By default, Loki comes with the [boltDB](https://github.com/boltdb/bolt) storage configuration.
 It includes label and index storage, and the filesystem for object storage.
 Additionally, Loki supports other object stores, such as S3 or GCS.

-This is an example of Loki configuration using boltDB and filesystem storage:
+First, here's an example for a Loki configuration using boltDB and filesystem storage:

 ```yaml
 apiVersion: v1